Editorial Standards

 What the IRS will and will not do at this stage

 - The IRS will acknowledge receipt in writing for the initial notice.
-If you do not receive the acknowledgment within 180 days, call 866‑699‑4083 to confirm processing.
+If you do not receive the acknowledgment within 180 days, call 866‑699‑4083 to confirm processing (this is the dedicated protective-claim line; the general IRS estate-tax line typically cannot access the protective-claim queue).
 A certified mail receipt alone is not enough.

 - Filing a Schedule PC does not pause examination of Form 706, and it does not delay a closing letter.